In-Run Data Shapley for Adam Optimizer: Experiments

+The main comparison is between SGD-aware and Adam-aware In-Run Data Shapley.
+Adam-aware attribution performs better on the more semantically challenging variants.
+For paraphrased queries, it improves the average source rank from $9.48$ to $6.51$.
+Under significant rewriting, the improvement is much larger, from $454.60$ to $32.10$.
+For similar-topic queries, Adam-aware attribution further improves the rank from $1612.50$ to $753.25$.
+These results suggest that Adam-aware In-Run Data Shapley captures optimizer-dependent training signals that are missed by the SGD-style proxy.

+The IF-Proxy baseline provides a post-training gradient-dot-product signal, but it does not account for the full training trajectory or Adam's adaptive moment states.
+As a result, it performs substantially worse than Adam-aware In-Run Data Shapley on the semantic variants.
+Overall, these results provide rank-based evidence that attribution under Adam training benefits from explicitly modeling Adam's optimizer dynamics.
+Additional results are provided in Appendix~\ref{app:semantic_1k}.

-\subsubsection{Data Pruning on SST-2.}
+\subsubsection{Data Pruning on SST-2}

-\textbf{Experimental Setup.} We train DistilBERT~\citep{sanh2019distilbert} on a subset of 5,000 SST-2 training samples~\citep{socher2013recursive} with AdamW at a learning rate of $2\times10^{-5}$ (batch size $16$, $5$ epochs), and compute Adam-aware In-Run Shapley scores using our Linearized Ghost Approximation implementation.
-We then perform three data pruning strategies: removing the top 10\%-30\% (highest scores), bottom 10\%-30\% (lowest scores), and random 10\%-30\% samples on SST-2 sentiment classification task.
-We retrain the model on each pruned dataset and evaluate accuracy on the full validation set (872 examples).
+\textbf{Experimental Setup.} We evaluate whether optimizer-matched In-Run Shapley scores can guide data pruning.
+We train DistilBERT~\citep{sanh2019distilbert} on a subset of $10{,}000$ SST-2 training samples~\citep{socher2013recursive} using AdamW with learning rate $2\times10^{-5}$, batch size $16$, and $5$ epochs.
+During training, we compute Adam-aware In-Run Shapley scores with the Linearized Ghost Approximation.
+We then remove the top-ranked, bottom-ranked, or randomly selected $10\%$--$30\%$ training samples, retrain the model on the remaining data, and evaluate accuracy on the full validation set of $872$ examples.
 All results are averaged over three seeds.
+Random pruning serves as a budget-matched control, separating the effect of data selection from the effect of reducing the training set size.

-To provide a controlled comparison under SGD dynamics, we repeat the above experiment using stochastic gradient descent.
-Specifically, we compute {SGD-aware In-Run Shapley scores}.
-For the pruning experiments, we retrain DistilBERT using SGD with momentum $0.9$, a learning rate of $3\times10^{-4}$, and a linear warmup over $6\%$ of the total training steps.
-All other experimental settings, including data splits and pruning ratios, are kept identical to the AdamW setting.
-We additionally include random pruning as a budget-matched control to disentangle the effect of which samples are removed from the effect of how many samples are removed.
-This enables us to isolate whether performance gains arise from the intrinsic value of the selected samples rather than from reduced data volume alone.
+To compare pruning behavior under another optimizer, we repeat the same protocol under SGD dynamics.
+Specifically, we compute SGD-aware In-Run Shapley scores and retrain DistilBERT using SGD with momentum $0.9$, learning rate $3\times10^{-4}$, and a linear warmup over $6\%$ of the total training steps.
+All other settings, including data splits and pruning ratios, are kept fixed.

-\textbf{Results and Analysis.} Table~2 reports SST-2 validation accuracy after pruning different fractions of the training set.
-Two consistent patterns emerge.